 Also, Carrie takes a holistic approach when treating children.
 She knows that when a child comes into her clinic, she doesn’t just take the leg: she takes in the whole child.
 Not just the body, but the mind, emotions: everything.
 Therefore, Carrie uses a combination of myofascial release, neuromuscular technique, and sensory processing integration to develop an appropriate plan of care for each child.

 The NDT certification requires over 263 hours of training after receiving a physical therapy degree.
 The Bobaths developed NDT as a handling technique to inhibit inappropriate movement patterns and encourage healthy movement patterns.
 In addition, NDT looks at normal development patterns in infants and children and uses them to assess children with special needs.

 It incorporates several treatment strategies into functional activities to increase the ability of the child to participate in the world.
 The focus on participation for the child at home, school, and other activities is the basis of the treatment.
 First, the therapist performs an extensive interview to understand the child’s environment and daily activities.
-Then, a thorough evaluation assessing mobility, strength, neuro-muscular coordination, sensory processing, and function is performed and standardized testing may be used as well.
+Then, the therapist performs a thorough evaluation assessing mobility, strength, neuromuscular coordination, sensory processing, and function.
 Next, a treatment plan is developed and implemented that is focused on functional goals.

 Pediatric Physical Therapy: Myofascial Release: